ravinrabbid/DivaCon2040/README.md

 - Adafruit for the figuring out some working [MPR121 settings](https://github.com/adafruit/Adafruit_MPR121)
 - [daschr](https://github.com/daschr) for the [SSD1306 OLED driver](https://github.com/daschr/pico-ssd1306)
-- [FeralAI](https://github.com/FeralAI) for the inspiration and XInput driver from the [GP2040 Project](https://github.com/FeralAI/GP2040)
+- [FeralAI](https://github.com/FeralAI) for the inspiration and Dualshock3/XInput driver from the [GP2040 Project](https://github.com/FeralAI/GP2040)
 - [dogtopus](https://github.com/dogtopus) for his research on the arcade slider and various contributions to many controller related projects
 - [steelpuxnastik](https://github.com/steelpuxnastik) for the excellent [SHINSANWASWITCH](https://github.com/steelpuxnastik/SHINSANWASWITCH)
 - The linux kernel contributors for documenting the game controllers in their drivers